OKINAWA ISSHINRYU KARATE & KOBUDO

 ISSHINRYU & THE AUTHOR

-Diego Rodriguez Inzunza makes contact with martial arts in general and Isshinryu in particular in his early childhood, through his parents, both Physical Education teachers and former Karate practitioners for years.
+Diego Rodriguez makes contact with martial arts in general and Isshinryu in particular in his early childhood, through his parents, both Physical Education teachers and former Karate practitioners with an extensive curriculum and experience.

-In 2003 in the city of Concepcion, Chile, the author obtains the rank of 1st dan in what was a historical event for the development of traditional Okinawan karate in the region when the black belt rank test was carried out jointly by two Okinawan Karate schools: Goju Ryu Kenshinkan, with German Diaz Sensei, and Isshinryu with Osvaldo Rodriguez Sensei, both members of the commission that evaluated the black belt applicants in their respective Ryuha.
+In 2003 in the city of Concepcion, Chile, is granted the rank of shodan – 1st dan black belt to the author in what was a historical event for the traditional Okinawan karate development in the region, when the black belt rank test was carried out jointly by two Okinawan Karate schools: Goju Ryu Kenshinkan, with German Diaz Sensei, and Isshinryu with Osvaldo Rodriguez Sensei, both members of the commission that evaluated the black belt applicants in their respective Ryūha 流派

 Between November 2013 and January 2014 the rank examination for 4th dan took place in the framework of the visit to South America of Christopher Chase sensei (Click here to review the article), current president of the organization of Grand Master Angi Uezu, OIKKA (Okinawa Isshinryu Karate & Kobudo Association).
 In the occasion the author also receives his Menkyo Kaiden 免 許 皆 伝: め ん き ょ か い で ん (License of total transmission, Instructor) in Isshinryu.

-Throughout his career as an Isshinryu practitioner and Okinawan Karate & Kobudo student, he has had the opportunity to take part in seminars of various traditional karate styles, among which are Goju Ryu, Shorin Ryu and Ryukyu Kobudo under the direction of his representatives in Chile, Europe and in Okinawa itself.
+Throughout his career as an Isshinryu practitioner and Okinawan Karate & Kobudo student, he has had the opportunity to take part in seminars of a wide range of Ryūha, among which are Gōju Ryu 剛柔流, Shōrin Ryu 少林流 and Ryukyu Kobudo琉球古武道 under the direction of his representatives in Chile, Europe and in Okinawa itself.

 He has participated, assisted and carried out several seminars of Isshinryu, among which the visits of Cristopher Chase sensei to Chile (2006, 2009 and 2014) and London England (September 2014) stand out.